-I ran to Nick’s room, put them both in the car and took off.
+I ran to my son’s room, put them both in the car and took off.
 I drove for hours, not knowing where to go.
 At some point, I called my pastor and his wife, and I’ll never forget what he said to me that night.

 Amy, if you stay in this marriage, I fear I will be officiating your funeral soon.

 Boom.
 Okay.
 You have my attention, now.
 The thought of my babies growing up in a home with him WITHOUT me – that scared me more than anything he could have ever done to me.

 So after years of being a yo-yo, I left for good.
 After seven years of marriage, I finally left.
 That was fourteen years ago.

 Abused individuals come from all walks of life.
 They are rich, poor, strong, weak, women and men.
 And society blames them for not getting out.

 Those who are abused cling to the positive traits their abusers possess in hopes they will eventually get better.
 They ignore the bad and focus on the good.
 They stay as long as they do, because they truly love the person – or at least their illusion of the person.
 And getting out of an abusive relationship isn’t easy.
 The courageous ones actually leave.
 They make a decision, develop a safety plan and follow through.

 After I finally left, he threw me around one last time.